 For additional information, details, a full condition report, or price, simply call or email us at firstname.lastname@example.org

-*An outstanding French Paris Porcelain round “ormolu” centerpiece with a large wicker-form basket resting on three nude females with wings, made of bisque, that rest on a circular plinth with both matte and burnished surfaces, circa 1800-1810, in an outstanding state of preservation.
+*A French Paris Porcelain round “ormolu” centerpiece with a large wicker-form basket resting on three nude females with wings, made of bisque, that rest on a circular plinth with both matte and burnished surfaces, circa 1800-1810, in an outstanding state of preservation.
 A similar gilt-bronze wicker centerpiece or basket attributed to “Deniere et Matelin“, Paris, circa 1817 (or Jean Francois and Francois Deniere) with three scantily clad Females in “Empire” style dresses, often called “The Three Graces“ in Greek mythology support the upper basket and are standing on a heavily bronzed based with applied “ormolu” decorations appears in “The White House“, by Betty C. Monkman, Abbeville Press, page 52.
+SOLD

 *An excellent Baltimore Federal inlaid bowfront bureau, circa 1790-1800, with a “Cupid’s Bow” skirt and the original oval stamped brasses made by Hands and Jenkins of Birmingham, England.
 A virtual mate to this chest is in “The Columbus Museum-American Federal Furniture and Decorative Arts from the Watson Collection“.

 *A very good Virginia Federal mahogany and astragal inlaid bowfront chest, circa 1790-1800, with the original oval brass hardware.
 Yellow and white pine secondary woods.
+SOLD

 * An exceptional Baltimore Neo-classical Federal bowfront mahogany sideboard with legs, puncuated with ascending “bell-flowers” details and inlaid shaded urns at the top of each front leg stile, circa 1795.
 SOLD TO A PRIVATE COLLECTION, CHICAGO, ILLINOIS

-* A very fine and diminuative New England bowfront mahogany and inlaid bureau, with ivory escutcheons insets, exotic crotch veneers and inlaid patterns, circa 1805.
+* A very fine and diminutive New England bowfront mahogany and inlaid bureau, with ivory escutcheons insets, exotic crotch veneers and inlaid patterns, circa 1805.
 Totally original, with no notable repairs.
 A visually delight.